The John Marshall Law School Counseling Center

 Brooke Kramer, PsyD

 Counseling Center Coordinator/Postdoctoral Fellow in Clinical Psychology Phone: 312.427.2737 ext.
 685

 About the Counselors

 Our counselors share a strong commitment to assisting students overcome obstacles to academic and personal success.
-They are all are master's-level clinicians pursuing their doctoral degree in clinical psychology.
-Many have experience working in the mental health field prior to working at the counseling center and are currently supervised by licensed staff psychologists.
+They each have experience working in the mental health field prior to working at the counseling center and are currently supervised by licensed staff psychologists.

 In Case of Emergency